blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 }
 ```

-and the same test but done using Mockito
+Once again pay attention on the difference between using _override_ and _Mockito_ to test _indirect output_ as follows
 ``` java
 @Test
 public void testSaveObjectWithMockitoGoldenPath() throws Exception {